 Abstracts of Papers of the American Chemical Society

 Chen, Hong; Wu, Jiang; Zhao, Chao; Hu, Rundong; Zhang, Mingzhen; Chen, Shengfu; and Zheng, Jie, "Probing the Weak Interaction of Proteins with Neutral and Zwitterionic Antifouling Polymers" (2014).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 596.